Words aren’t enough: Biden must do more than just recognize trans people right now

 At this moment, trans people don’t have the luxury of merely basking in presidential recognition.
 Many are instead pleading with would-be allies to speak up on behalf of their humanity.
 All year long, Republican politicians have been fixated on anti-transgender legislation, with Arkansas, Tennessee, and Mississippi already passing bills that either prevent trans youth from participating in school sports or denying them healthcare.
 The fact that these bills will not only stigmatize but physically harm trans youth is a feature, not a bug.
 It’s the kind of thing a new president who campaigned on an ambitious LGBTQ platform might want to do more than just tweet about.

 Last month, Biden sent out a message of support for Amazon workers amidst a contentious union drive.
-Although he never used the word ‘Amazon’ or explicitly directed workers to vote in favor of the union, the message was clear: The president has your back!
+Although he never used the word “Amazon” or explicitly directed workers to vote in favor of the union, the message was clear: The president has your back!

 Workers in Alabama – and all across America – are voting on whether to organize a union in their workplace.
 It’s a vitally important choice – one that should be made without intimidation or threats by employers.